9 hiring mistakes your small business might be making

 DON’T offer each candidate the exact same canned experience.
 Qualified candidates are quickly turned off by inauthentic recruiting.

 DO your homework.
 Find out what the candidate is passionate about and how they can align their personal interests with your team’s goals.
-Ask them to submit a Video Intro so you can get a more authentic glimpse into their experience and character.

 DON’T ask interviewers for feedback without providing a standardized format they can reply in, as well as a hard deadline to return their feedback.